 Did she have to explain?
 Didn't they know?

 "Because they have taken away my Lord, and I know not where they have laid him."
-She must have been mad, hearing voices, seeing hallucinations, explaining herself to these phantoms.
-Was she dreaming, as perhaps she had dreamed it all?
+She must have been mad, hearing voices, seeing hallucinations,

 The woman would not be consoled, not by men or angels.
 She had seen the emptiness for herself.
 Blinded by her sorrow, she could not see that the angels' question was an answer: "Why seek ye the living among the dead?"
 Enough.
 She hurried away.
 Down the path, away from this emptiness to the greater emptiness that is the world.